AndrewDiMola/grammarly-for-developers/examples/editor-sdk-suggestions-config/readme.md

-# Grammarly Text Editor SDK with suggestions config
+# Grammarly Text Editor SDK with suggestionCategories

-This demo shows how to [mute categories of writing suggestions](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#suggestions) in the [Grammarly Text Editor SDK](https://developer.grammarly.com/).
+This demo shows how to turn on [categories of writing suggestions](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#suggestions) in the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

 ## Try the demo